cxa/JPath/README.md

 # JPath

-Navigate System.Text.Json.JsonElement with a key path.
+Navigate JsonElement with a key path.

 (For navigating `System.Json`, use [KeyPathJson](https://github.com/cxa/KeyPathJson))